Years of Service: 9

 Where do you envision the Seattle Jewish community ten or twenty years from now?

-I envision a Greater Seattle area in which over 50% of Jewish kids would be participating in some Jewish activity, whether it be summer camp, Israel experience, day school, or something else.
+I envision a Washington State in which over 50% of Jewish kids would be participating in some Jewish activity, whether it be summer camp, Israel experience, day school, or something else.
 Day schools are important, but we also have synagogues which are super important vehicles for Jewish education in our state.
 With five to ten times more kids getting their Jewish education at synagogue rather than day school, we need to find a way to leverage that.
 We need to reach a significantly higher number of kids to have a real impact on the future of the community.
-My dream is that through the work of Samis, someday, Greater Seattle area will have the strongest and most engaged Jewish community in the United States.
+My dream is that through the work of Samis, someday, Washington State will have the strongest and most engaged Jewish community in the United States.
 Though the Jewish community in our state is relatively small, if we succeed at this, we could be a role model for other states with larger Jewish communities.